HL7/codex-radiation-therapy/input/pagecontent/index.md

 In addition to information obtained from subject matter experts, several existing standards, nomenclatures, and guidelines were consulted during the development of this specification.
 These include:

 - IHE-RO XRTS Work Group
-- AAPM BDSC and Operational OntologyOORO - implementing Operational Ontology for Radiation Oncology (Task Group 263 (TG-263))
+- AAPM BDSC and OORO - implementing Operational Ontology for Radiation Oncology (Task Group 263 (TG-263))
-- ASTRO and ASTRO’s "Minimum Data Elements for Radiation Oncology: An American Society for Radiation Oncology Consensus Paper" (<https://www.practicalradonc.org/article/S1879-8500(19)30232-2/fulltext>)
+- ASTRO’s "Minimum Data Elements for Radiation Oncology: An American Society for Radiation Oncology Consensus Paper" (<https://www.practicalradonc.org/article/S1879-8500(19)30232-2/fulltext>)
 - Commission on Cancer (CoC) and CoC's “A Multidisciplinary Consensus Recommendation on a Synoptic Radiation Treatment Summary: A Commission on Cancer Workgroup Report” (<https://pubmed.ncbi.nlm.nih.gov/31988040/>)
 - IHE Systematized Nomenclature of Medicine – Clinical Terms (SNOMED CT) Set (<https://wiki.ihe.net/index.php/SNOMED_CT_IHE_Set>)
 - Global Patient Set (GPS).
 The project team intends to include values from the IHE SNOMED CT Set into the SNOMED GPS.